momentohq/signing-key-renewal-lambda/README.md

 Ensure you have the ARN of your secret containing your Momento auth token available.

 ## Deploying to account
-Simply click this button below to one-click deploy the CloudFormation stack to your account.

-**BUTTON UNDER CONSTRUCTION**

-Alternatively, if you would like to make local changes and deploy via CLI, follow the instructions here:
+To deploy via CLI, follow the instructions here:

 [DEVELOPMENT](./DEVELOPMENT.md)